 What was not included in this course was the sort of philosophical questioning that was a natural part of my earlier degree.
 It was in Dublin that I had first read Ivan Illich’s Deschooling Society, whereas this book and others like it were not familiar to the majority of my classmates, most of whom were about two decades younger than me, and graduates in a range of degrees that did not include philosophy.
 It was at this time that I discovered other critics of schooling, such as John Taylor Gatto, although these ‘alternative’ authors were not on my official reading list.

-I will return to a consideration of these writers in Part 3, but first I need to go into some detail about another aspect of the Web that I personally encountered during this period.
+I will return to a consideration of issues in Philosophy of Education in Part 3, but first I need to go into some detail about another aspect of the Web that I personally encountered during this period.

 To be continued in Part 2